-Many resumes I receive from prospective clients describe the tasks they performed at each of their jobs.
-A more powerful way to describe your work is to focus on what you accomplished at each job because employers know your job description.
+Many resumes I receive describe the tasks the job seekers performed at each of their jobs.
+A more powerful way to discuss your work is to focus on what you accomplished at each job.

 Accomplishment-based resumes have been widely accepted for more than 20 years, so many job seekers are using this approach.
 The resume or LinkedIn profile may still not be persuasive enough for today’s job market.
 Results have to be emphasized.